Nicholas Crafts: Career summary

-He was appointed Commander of the Order of the British Empire (CBE) in the 2014 Birthday Honours for services to economics.
+Crafts was appointed Commander of the Order of the British Empire (CBE) in the 2014 Birthday Honours for services to economics.

+Personal life and death

+Crafts was born on 9 March 1949 in Nottingham, England.
+He died from sepsis on 6 October 2023, at the age of 74.

 Crafts and the British Industrial Revolution

-Nick Crafts, along with Knick Harley, provided a very influential reinterpretation of the British industrial revolution in the 1980s.
+Crafts, along with Knick Harley, provided a very influential reinterpretation of the British industrial revolution in the 1980s.
 They measured the growth rates of various industries, and of the different sectors of the economy, in order to measure the growth of the British economy during the industrial revolution.
 The found that the overall rate of growth was much lower than had previously been believed, and was heavily concentrated in two industries: cotton and iron.
 A few historians (though not Crafts himself) used these figures to suggest that it was inappropriate to describe the period as an ‘industrial revolution’.
 Most, however, argued that although growth rates had been slower and steadier during the industrial revolution than previously imagined, the idea of an ‘industrial revolution’ was still valid.